Nipple bleb: Symptoms

 Shapeless raised, smooth, shiny, pimple-like, tiny bumps filled with water/fluid formed on breasts or in and around the nipple pore might appear.
 The colour of these fluid in nipple blebs may vary from white, yellow or transparent.
 They become flat when pressure is applied on them or punctured with hands.
 This can cause discomfort or pain to the lactating mother while breastfeeding.
-However, this may or may not be painful in general.

 Treatment

 In case of slight or painless blebs, it is advised to continue the breastfeed to unclog the milk duct or prevent it from clogging altogether.
 Breastfeeding mothers should make the baby latch properly.
 In case of pain after breastfeeding one can try wet, warm heating pads before and after each feeding.
 Ice packs can be soothing as well.
 One can massage the area applying gentle pressure around the duct to help loosen up the blockage.
 Tight-fitting bras should be avoided; if the cloth of the bra is rubbing against the nipples, a nursing pad can be used to ease the friction.

-A doctor or lactation consultant should be consulted regarding the use of lecithin-based treatments or painkillers such as acetaminophen or ibuprofen.